 - Extra characters for Roleplays may be applied to characters who are an integral part of the ENTIRE story not just a few mentions in a couple of paragraphs/posts.

 - Like Collaborations, the maximum amount of stats a single literary entry can gain is 50 stats.

 - For ROLEPLAYS, you only count for stats the words you write.
 This ensures that both parties are properly compensated for their work.

-- Items and Companion Bonuses may be counted for in literature if they are mentioned properly in the story see for proper examples.
-Companions must be present in a minimum of 2 paragraphs to count.
+- Items and Companion Bonuses may be counted for in literature if they are mentioned properly in the story.
+Companions must be present a minimum of 2 times to gain bonuses, however, companions may gain extra character bonus if extra character rules are followed as well.
 Crown/Head Gear must be mentioned a minimum of 2 times to gain bonuses.

 Table of Contents

 The three examples below demonstrate how to not count stats for a literary entry and how they should not be written!
 Each example will provide a snippet of writing, what we expect for the stat breakdown, and then an explanation of why this writing is incorrect.

 - The first two examples focus on how to not count Extra Characters in your writing.

 - The last example focuses how to not count bonuses for Equppied Items and Companions.

 IHS Ammun was not pleased with the current situation.
 He growled low in his throat at Bacchus, annoyed at the other stallion’s glares that he was getting across the stable yard.
 The newcomer Desert stallion was tall and leggy, with black streaks along his body, contrasting his pearly coat.